-7 Rules You Must Follow for Safe Pregnancy Fitness
+7 Tips To Follow for Safe Pregnancy Fitness

 During the long nine months of pregnancy, your overall health and fitness is more important than ever.
 Not only are you responsible for the health of the little one inside you, you're keeping your body in great shape for the coming labor and delivery.
 If you want to be sure that you're able to stay safe and fit during your pregnancy, make absolutely certain that you're following these seven key rules.

 When you're exercising, it's never a good idea to push past genuine pain--but that rule is even more important when you're pregnant.
 If you're having contractions, experiencing lower back pain, or otherwise genuinely in pain as a result of the exercise you're performing, you should stop immediately!
 A talk with your doctor about what happened during your exercise and why it occurred is also a great step.

 Proper hydration is critical when you're pregnant--and it's even more important when you're exercising and losing fluid through sweat.
 You shouldn't have to force yourself to drink; however, make sure that you're drinking whenever you're thirsty throughout your workout.
 Purchasing a cute water bottle is a great way to convince yourself to drink more regularly.

 Rule 3: Swim as Much as You Can

 If you're looking for a great pregnancy exercise that will help you build strength, get in a cardio workout, and help you feel great all at the same time, swimming is the way to go!
 When you're in the water, it supports your entire body, taking much of the extra weight of the baby off of your joints and may leaving you feeling refreshed.
 If swimming laps isn't your favourite form of exercise, simply spending time in the pool after your workout is a great way to relax.